27-poorani/alumnideploy/DEPLOYMENT.md

 - Render account
 - GitHub repository with your code

+## Recent Configuration Updates

+The following changes have been made to fix deployment issues:

+1. Updated MongoDB connection string in `backend/.env`
+2. Added `NODE_ENV=production` to `backend/.env`
+3. Updated CORS configuration in `backend/index.js` to allow connections from all frontend URLs
+4. Fixed MongoDB connection handling in `backend/index.js`
+5. Verified frontend `.env` has the correct API URL
+6. Updated `render.yaml` with the correct configuration

 ## Environment Variables

 ### Backend Environment Variables (Set in Render Dashboard)